 Geographic Coverage: United States

-For more information about the major findings, see Ithaka Web site.
+For more information about the major findings, please see the Ithaka Web site.

 Sample: A total of 44,218 participants were selected via an "every nth" selection from a list of faculty members across the United States.
 Certain disciplines were over-sampled in order to allow analysis of subgroups of particular importance, with care taken to ensure that the over-sampling did not disproportionately effect overall results.